annie-schofield/GOCE-project/README.md

 **IMPORTANT:**  to run the `varying_mass_GOCE_plot.py` script you need to download the `parameters.ini` file (containing the parameters) and `GOCE-Mass-Properties` (containting the mass data). `parameters.ini` acts as the configuration file.

+**MORE IMPORTANT:** I have done quite a bit of work behind the scenes and haven't updated this README... oops!
+Anyway, I downloaded actual GOCE data from [ESA GOCE Level 2](https://earth.esa.int/eogateway/catalog/goce-level-2), specifically the SST_PSO_2_ data.
+Since I only have 4GB RAM I wrote some code to process this file (`create_actual_data_file.py`), and generate a csv file (`goce_orbit_data.csv`) that will contain around 1% of the positions from the GOCE data.
+I have uploaded an example for ease of use.
+I then plotted this actual GOCE data onto my existing plots.
+I realised at this point that using the parameters that I initially found were not going to work- so I used the first two data points to estimate the initial velocity and hence the initial orbital elements.
+I then calculated and plotted the residuals.
+This updated code is in `comparison_plots.py`, and this is the one that you should run!

 ## Key Features

 * **Orbit Propagation**: Uses tudatpy to simulate the satellite's trajectory.